controlm/automation-api-quickstart/102-build-docker-containers-for-controlm/README.md

 ## How to build docker containers for Control-M

 ### Docker container for batch application
-Batch application delivered inside of docker container can use one of the following exsmples as their base container.
+Batch application delivered inside of docker container can use one of the following examples as base container.

 Batch jobs in Control-M specify to run on a specific host, or on a logical hostgroup
 ```